ammrat13/gba-cross-lib-doc/src/libcrt/README.md

 The `crt0.s` file contains the code to be executed on startup.
-The code is placed in the `.text.bootstrap` section and should be loaded at the very start of the cartridge ROM.
+The code is placed in the `.text.bootstrap` section and should be loaded at the very start of the cartridge ROM since it has the cartridge header.
 It will:
 * Switch to THUMB mode
 * Call `_init()`
 * Call `main()`
 * Spinlock if `main` ever terminates

-Note that `crt0.s` does not set the stack pointers.
+Note that `crt0.s` does not set any stack pointers.
 They are set by the GBA BIOS.
-As a result, it is not possible to reset the program simply by calling `_start()`.
+As a result, it is not possible to reset a program simply by calling `_start()`.